mht3/Remote-Controller/README.md

 - Reciever (vehicle) code that takes in the data sent by th joystick GUI and mimics th output

-- encryption techniques to make sure only verified users can control the joystick.
+- Encryption techniques to make sure only verified users can control the joystick.

 For more information on how to use this code, see instructions.md